China services activity expands at fastest in almost a year in June

-The Caixin services purchasing managers' index (PM) rose to 54.5 in June, indicating the fastest growth since July last year and the first expansion since February.
+The Caixin services purchasing managers' index (PMI) rose to 54.5 in June, indicating the fastest growth since July last year and the first expansion since February.
 That compared with 41.4 in May.

 The 50-point mark separates growth from contraction on a monthly basis.

-The upbeat findings are in line with those in an official survey that showed services industry staged the fastest rebound in 13 months, with sectors that were hard hit by Covid curbs such as retail and road transport catching up with previously depressed demand.
+The upbeat findings are in line with those in an official survey that showed the services industry staged the fastest rebound in 13 months, with sectors such as retail and road transport that were hard hit by Covid-19 curbs catching up with previously depressed demand.

-Cases have risen in the past few days.
-Daily infections in mainland China increased to more than 300 over the weekend compared with a few dozens in late June.
+Covid-19 cases have risen in the past few days.
+Daily infections in mainland China increased to more than 300 over the weekend compared with a few dozen in late June.

 On Monday, 11 cities were in full or partial lockdowns or had implemented district-based controls, compared with five cities in the previous week, according to Nomura.

-However, employment continued to decline in June for the sixth straight month, with services firms linking it to cost-cutting initiatives and resignations amid Covid.
+However, employment continued to decline in June for the sixth straight month, with services firms linking it to cost-cutting initiatives and resignations amid the pandemic.

-"Overall, regional COVID outbreaks were put under control and restrictions were loosened in June, facilitating a gradual recovery in business operations," said Wang Zhe, Senior Economist at Caixin Insight Group.
+"Overall, regional Covid-19 outbreaks were put under control and restrictions were loosened in June, facilitating a gradual recovery in business operations," said Mr Wang Zhe, senior economist at Caixin Insight Group.

 "Deteriorating household income and expectations caused by a weak labour market dampened the demand recovery.
 Correspondingly, supportive policies should target employees, gig workers and low-income groups impacted by the outbreaks."

-Analysts expect further improvement in conditions in the third quarter, although the official GDP target of around 5.5 per cent for this year will be hard to achieve unless the government abandons the zero-covid strategy.
+Analysts expect further improvement in conditions in the third quarter, although the official gross domestic product target of around 5.5 per cent for this year will be hard to achieve unless the government abandons its zero-Covid-19 strategy.

-Caixin's June composite PMI, which includes both manufacturing and services activity, rose to 55.3 from 42.2 the previous month.
+Caixin's June composite PMI, which includes both manufacturing and services, rose to 55.3 from 42.2 the previous month.

 The Caixin PMI is compiled by S&P Global from responses to questionnaires sent to purchasing managers in China.